Your hair feels greasy, and there are flakes on your shoulders. But is it dandruff, or hair wax?

 If there are flakes appearing in your hair or on your shoulders, it’s probably dandruff – a chronic condition caused by the fungus Malassezia globosa.

 It’s easy to understand why certain product ingredients might trigger a sensitive scalp.

 Even if your head isn’t bothered when you apply a product, residue and build up could still be an issue later on.

 When you don’t wash wax out properly, it contributes to a mix of scalp oil and product build up on the scalp.

 This build up can break down into potentially irritating substances that for some people can cause:

 The best way to deal with wax build up is with a deep cleaning shampoo like our Citrus Fresh Shampoo.

 Make sure that you’re washing your hair thoroughly; a second lather and rinse are recommended to remove waxes.
 You’ll also need to make sure you’re washing it often enough – if you’re using wax every day, you will probably want to wash it out and give your hair a clean start every day too.

 Whether it’s flakes or residue, the resolution is the same – choose the right shampoo and you can tackle both.

-Like our Max Oil control shampoo – it’s one of our best cleaning varieties so will easily handle product build-up.
-Plus it contains our proven dandruff-fighting active ingredients, so it can tackle flakes at the same time.
+Like our instant oil control shampoo – it’s one of our best cleaning varieties so will easily handle product build-up.
+And, like all our shampoos, it contains the dandruff active, pyrithione zinc (ZPT).